 I did not spend my returns, and in fact, I had deliberately separated this account into a pure trading account so I couldn’t touch it.
 I knew this was the beginning of my financial freedom and if I was to spend the profits I generated from my trades, then I would not have gradually been able to grow this account to build my wealth.

-My Recommendation to You
+My Suggestion For You

-So while you begin your investing and trading journey, find other ways to supplement your income if you begin with a small account.
+While you begin your investing and trading journey, find other ways to supplement your income if you begin with a small account.

 By doing so, you not only relieve the pressure of needing to achieve unrealistic returns to fund your lifestyle but you also become a much better investor and trader since you now focus on the process and not the results, which is income to live on.